No real gentleman weighs more than 300 pounds.

 Fallacy: Therefore no elderly people can afford health care.

-1. Raising the debt ceiling doesn’t mean anything–it doesn’t mean we’ll go deeper into debt.
+1. Raising the debt ceiling doesn’t mean anything–it doesn’t mean we’ll actually go deeper into debt.

 Fallacy: We need to raise the debt ceiling so the government can continue to function.